 6. Use of regional languages on number plates will not be permitted.

-Also, there will be new rules for vehicle number plates in India for the BS6 vehicles:
+Also, there will be new rules for vehicle number plates in India for BS6 vehicles:

 A green-coloured layer of 1cm will be painted on the four-wheeler vehicles' number plates to make enforcement of traffic rules easier for traffic police.
 A sticker will also be applied to the green layer.
 The four-wheelers running in either petrol or CNG will have blue stickers, while those using diesel may have orange stickers.
 This will help the traffic cops to identify the violators more easily.